- Staffing guidance

 Supervisors will provide additional guidance in the coming days.
 We will also continue to keep you informed through email communications and on our Coronavirus resource webpage for employees.

-Working hours, time off & leave – Benefits-eligible faculty and staff
+Working hours, time off and leave – Benefits-eligible faculty and staff

 - Employees who have children whose school or daycare is closed should promptly notify their manager of the reason for their absence and the anticipated date of return to work.
 Children may not be brought to work for safety reasons.
 If the employee is able to work from home with an approved Alternate Work Location (AWL) while supervising their child, the employee will be paid for hours worked.
 Otherwise, employees may take other paid leaves as applicable to their position and situation.
 To determine eligibility for leave under the FFCRA, please see FFCRA FAQs in the “News” section.